 Standard project management is not enough

 The above points demand a lot from the project manager and the project team.
 Passionned Group took this to heart and developed an (agile, scrum) methodology specifically to account for the above points: the Business Intelligence project cycle.
 This approach has proven remarkably successful across various (large) organizations.
 Although it uses some elements from existing project management methodologies, such as working with business cases from Prince II and DSDM Agile framework, the Business Intelligence project cycle focuses on the specific activities and products of Business Intelligence projects.

 Unfortunately, many Business Intelligence and data warehouse projects fail, partially due to the factors mentioned earlier.
 And also because it often proves difficult to formulate a strong business case, despite one proving to be there, after some detective work.
 However, the most important contributor to failure, as shown by research of almost 390 organizations, is that not enough attention is paid to company culture and the behavioral side of Business Intelligence.

-Standard products for BI project management
+Unique products for BI project management

 The key to a successful Business Intelligence project is solid methodology, proper risk assessment, and a balanced and capable project team.
 Our experience BI project managers are eager to help you accomplish your goals.
 Contact us freely for more information or an appointment.